What are the current challenges?

 Beyond the social implications, lost learning also impacts the economy.

 As more children lose more learning, mainstream schools find it increasingly difficult to provide support.
 A system not designed to support inclusion combined with missed opportunities for early intervention, or a lack of services, leave these children without the help they need, and their needs escalate.
-This has resulted in growing numbers of children flowing into the special education and alternative provision (AP) sectors, with council’s struggling to meet the associated costs.
+This has resulted in growing numbers of children flowing into the special education and alternative provision (AP) sectors, with councils struggling to meet the associated costs.
 Meanwhile, permanent exclusion casts a lifelong shadow on the potential of children affected, and a lifelong cost to the exchequer due to reduced earnings, unemployment and contact with the criminal justice system.

 We believe it is possible to break this cycle of lost learning.

-Why should we address the rising tide of lost learning?
+Why should we address lost learning?

 There is a social case for supporting mainstream schools to reduce the prevalence of lost learning.
 Across the ‘exclusions continuum’ introduced in the first WiLL report – from less to more severe forms of exclusion – we see that children facing the most challenges in their lives are disproportionately more likely to be losing learning.
 Children who lose learning are less likely than their peers to meet key educational milestones, obtain passport qualifications and to be earning or learning as young adults.